kirbydesign/designsystem/.github/CONTRIBUTING.md

 Testing the properties `position` , `left` , `right` , `bottom` and `top` would make better sense as it could be tested as _"should be positioned correctly"_.
 As an additional example `font-family` , `font-size` , `font-weight` & `font-style` could be tested as _"should have correct typography"_.

-A rule of thumb is to test properties together whenever they have the same prefix such as `font-` .
-This will however not always be the case as can be seen in the positioning example.

 ## I have a question related to Kirby

 <!-- This section is responsible for teaching contributors how to get help with Kirby, we should probably link to this section from the readme.md -->